 Complete the 30 questions below in order to clearly understand your problem and market opportunity.

 - Describe the moment that someone realizes she wishes she had your solution.
+Be specific.
+Write this as a story.

 - Does she even realize there is a problem?
+While you (the entrepreneur) may know the problem has occurred, your customer may not.

-- When does the problem occur?
+- When does does the problem actually get noticed by someone?

 - What does she say or think to herself as she becomes aware of the problem?